Tips For Choosing Motorcycle Insurance

 Consider part-time insurance

-Some motorcycle purists ride their bikes everyday, but if you don’t you can save by insuring your bike with a seasonal policy.
-There isn’t a need to insure it when you’re not riding it, particularly if your bike is a weekend proposition.
+Some motorcycle purists ride their bikes every day, but if you don’t, you can save by insuring your bike with a seasonal policy.
+There isn’t a need to get insurance when you’re not riding, particularly if your bike is a weekend proposition.

-You can generally count on a significant discount off your policy on completing a one.
+You can generally count on a significant discount off your policy after completing a motorcycle safety course.
 It’s a good idea to check with your insurer before you sign up to make sure it’s an approved course.
-Even if you've been riding for some time, you might be able to get a discount for refreshing your skills.
+Even if you’ve been riding for some time, you might be able to get a discount for refreshing your skills.

 Increase the excess